joostice/statement-of-objects/joostice-statement-of-objects.md

 3. To achieve these objects, Joostice shall run commercial enterprises; including, but not limited to, the production and sale of fresh, cold-pressed juice.

-14. To the extent that it is consistent with these objects, Joostice may heed requests for assistance from groups and individuals undertaking activities that promote freedom, peace, justice, and human dignity.

 15. Joostice will not seek or accept funding from any government body or corporation.

 16. Joostice accepts the financial and moral obligations to promote its objects.